dkmy-sec/ShadowUSB/README.md

 # ShadowUSB
 ShadowUSB is a covert tracking tool designed to monitor and log interactions with untrusted documents and USB drives.
+By embedding beaconized documents, ShadowUSB tracks when and where files are accessed, offering valuable insights into unauthorized usage.
+Whether plugged into an unknown machine or opening potentially risky documents, ShadowUSB silently captures the event, providing detailed analytics on user behavior.
+Ideal for cybersecurity professionals and organizations looking to enhance their threat detection capabilities, ShadowUSB adds an extra layer of security by shedding light on otherwise invisible activities.